Tinkerforge/doc/en/source/Software/ESP32_Firmware.rst

 The ``platformio.ini`` file is located in the ``software/`` directory.
-Make sure to open the ``software/`` directory in Visual Studio Code as the PlatformIO project directory and build the ``prepare`` environment to prepare the build of other environments.
-In general this has to be done only once and not before every build of other environments
+Make sure to open the ``software/`` directory in Visual Studio Code as the PlatformIO project directory to build any of the environment environments.

 .. _esp32_firmware_build: